-The personal and professional development of our students is a key concern at Sancta.
-Many programs aim to enhance students’ ability to be leaders in the community and in their future career paths.
+The personal and professional development of our students is a key concern at Sancta, where many programs aim to enhance students’ ability to be leaders in the community and in their future career paths

 We introduce students to leadership initiatives, foster leadership development and support students to attend leadership programs.